rbak54/CMEECourseWork/Week1/readme.md

 Making a latex file with references

-Arguments: First Example (referring to FirstExample.tex)
+Arguments: FirstExample.tex (latex file to be compiled)

 Output: FirstBiblio.pdf in Results